RikDuijm/trail-running/README.md

 ### <a name="content"></a>Content
 - **Written content**
 All written content on this website was made by me.
+The description of the products is a brief summary of the manufacturer's product information.

 - **images**
-Images are taken by me or friends, or from [Unplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/), 2 websites that offer royalty free stock pictures.
+Images are taken by me or friends, or from [Unplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/), 2 websites that offer royalty free stock pictures.\
+The images of the products I got from the fabricants promotional material.

 - **Logo**
 I made the Logo with the free [Looka Logo Maker](https://looka.com/)